jeanochs/pitch-and-fix-hackathon/Notes.md

 04/30/2025 - Links don't actually work

-When I'm on the products page, the `home` link doesn;t actually take me back home.
+When I'm on the products page, the `home` link doesn't actually take me back home.

 The URL from the Products page doesn't show the correct link: